LAUX LAWYERS AG – who are we?

 We come across data-processing software throughout our everyday office processes, when we drive a car, and of course in our behaviour as consumers.
 Data is collected and processed in the context of nearly all aspects of our everyday life – which results in a whole array of legal issues.

 Information law (often called data law) is the common denominator in all our activities.
 The flow of information, access to information and how it is exploited are the crucial issues information law is dealing with.
-The general principles of information law are governed by a whole range of widely spread and very specific codifications and legal provisions, which deal with aspects like personal data (the Swiss data protection act and the EU General Data Protection Regulation), intellectual property (copyright) law or rules governing the handling of information in a governmental context.
+The general principles of information law are governed by a whole range of widely spread and very specific codifications and legal provisions, which deal with aspects like personal data (the Swiss Federal Data Protection Act and the EU General Data Protection Regulation), intellectual property (copyright) law, antitrust and competition law or rules governing the handling of information in a governmental context.
 The overall view on information law is very similar to the picture you see when looking through a kaleidoscope: tiny pieces with various shapes and colours come together to display a larger picture.

 Increasing numbers of data laws or isolated provisions in codifications that are not primarily dealing with information and the growing sensibility in terms of data governance seem to create increasing levels of uncertainty.
 But not for us – we have sharpened our angle and focus on exactly these aspects, which helps us solve issues related to information law quickly and to the point.
 We will be ready for your call, whenever it comes.